Skip to main content

 TEMPLATE_CONTENT

-If you are deploying the controller yourself, update the --backend-template=backend-s3
+If you are deploying the controller manually, ensure you update the command line flag to --backend-template=backend-s3.